Fourcast/kubernetes-workshop-PXL/exercises.md

 ### Volumes

 When containers run in the same pod, they can share the same file system volumes.
 The type of these volumes  and where they are mounted inside the containers is specified on the container level in the Pod specification.
-Some volume types provide persistent storage (i.e. storage that is persisted even upon a Pod crashing) while others provide ephemeril storage (i.e. storage that is wiped clean upon termination of the Pod).
+Some volume types provide persistent storage (i.e. storage that is persisted even upon a Pod crashing) while others provide ephemeral storage (i.e. storage that is wiped clean upon termination of the Pod).
 Persistent storage is often backed by a virtual drive on a cloud provider (e.g. Persistent Disk on GCP)  or by a more traditional file system (e.g. an implementation of NFS) so that it remains intact even if containers mounting it are destroyed and nodes are being shut down.
 Luckily all of this is abstracted away for the containers and application developers.
 From the point of view of the container, it is simply a directory or file mounted in its local file system, no matter where it actually resides.

 For the exercises we'll limit us to mounting a single file in the containers of our `crypto-ticker` Pods.